Pediatric bone density test (DEXA)

 Doctors compare your child’s results to averages for typical children who are about the same age, sex and body size.
 This analysis tells your child’s medical team how well your child is growing, how sturdy their bones are and how well treatment is working.

-How do I prepare my child for a Pediatric Bone Density Test (DEXA)?
+How do I prepare my child for a pediatric bone density test (DEXA)?

-The DEXA scan doesn’t require any special preparation.
-Your child should wear comfortable clothes without any metal (such as zippers or snaps).
+• Your child should wear comfortable clothes without any metal (such as zippers or snaps).
 They may be able to wear their own clothes during the test, or the technician might ask them to change into a gown.

-What is my child allowed to eat and drink before a Pediatric Bone Density Test (DEXA)?
+What is my child allowed to eat and drink before a pediatric bone density test (DEXA)?

 Most children can eat and drink as usual before the test.
 Your doctor might tell your child to stop taking calcium supplements for 24 to 48 hours before the test.

-What questions should I ask my provider about a Pediatric Bone Density Test (DEXA)?
+What questions should I ask my provider about a pediatric bone density test (DEXA)?

 You may want to ask your child’s health care providers: